zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

    - Run `$ python main.py` to run the program and generate a CSV file.
-   - Before we change the contents of the generated CSV file to what is asked for, we first need to separate out the communicaton with the outside world, i.e. the file system and external REST API call.
+   - Before we change the contents of the generated CSV file to what is asked for, we first need to separate out the communication with the outside world, i.e. the file system and external REST API calls.

    **Greenfield scenario**:

-   - Run `$ ./run_tests.sh` to run the test and veriffy that all assertions are still valid: we are testing a real production API, which may well have changed by the time you are reading this!
+   - Run `$ ./run_tests.sh` to run the test and verify that all assertions are still valid: we are testing a real production API, which may well have changed by the time you are reading this!
    - The code in the `country.py` and `countries_test.py` are merely meant to illustrate how to get the data from the endpoint.
-The idea is to empty both files and start from scratch indeed!
+The idea is to empty both files and start from scratch!

 ## Design considerations